oomek/attractplus/Readme.md

 ## Command Line Options

-For a full description of the command line options available, run:
+A complete list of command line options can be found by running:

 ```sh
 attract --help
 ```

 Attract-Mode by default will print log messages to the console window (stdout).
-To suppress these messages, run with the following command line:
+To suppress these messages, run with the following option:

 ```sh
 attract --loglevel silent